NethServer/docs/administrator-manual/en/backup.rst

 Disaster recovery
 =================

-The system is restored in two phases: first configuration, then data.
+The system is restored in two phases: configuration first, then data.
 Right after configuration restore, the system is ready to be used if proper packages are installed.
 You can install additional packages before or after restore.
-For example, if mail-server is installed, the system can send and receive mail (even sieve filters are already in place).
+For example, if mail-server is installed, the system can send and receive mail.

 Other restored configurations: